Our Houseboat in the middle…

 But onwards and certainly upwards…we spent two days exploring the beach and the city including the 150 year old pier and a boat ride through those canals.

 Sunday rolled around and we made our way to Finishing Point to pick up our boat.
-It was nothing short of amazing.
-Welcome drinks were waiting for us and all.
+With over 1,000 houseboats on the waters at any one time there was plenty of choice but in the end we found our boat.

 Our skipper Mr Shanakar was very friendly and our chef Ravi turned out some of the best meals to date from his small kitchen.
-He cooked for the Scottish palette…banana fritters.
+He even cooked for the Scottish palette…banana fritters.

 Typical houseboat